cracyc/msdos-player/readme.txt

 If you don't need the protected mode or mnemonics added with 80386/80486, I recommend i286_x86 or i286_x64 binary.

-You can change the cpu model from 80486 to Pentium/PRO/MMX/2/3/4/MediaGX.
+You can change the cpu model from 80486 to Pentium/PRO/MMX/2/3/4 or MediaGX.
 Replace "HAS_I486" with for example "HAS_PENTIUM" in source/msdos.vcproj.
-See also source/msdos.cpp, line 48-62.
+See also source/msdos.cpp, line 26-58.

 ----- Supported hardwares